-- Two new Departments include: Public Works and Public Safety & Emergency Services. - The CEO/ED has oversight of Administrative and Technical Services offices: the Offices of Finance, Human Services (Personnel), Management Information Systems (MIS) and Planning & Evaluation. - The Office of Realty Services; reporting as a department to the CEO/ED.
+- Two new Departments include: Public Works and Public Safety & Emergency Services. - The CEO/ED has oversight of Administrative and Technical Services offices: the Offices of Finance, Human Services (Personnel), Management Information Systems (MIS) under the Hopi Office of Community Planning and Economic Development (OCPED). - The Office of Realty Services; reporting as a department to the CEO/ED.
 (Phase II is currently being reviewed by Hopi Tribal Council task team.)